bandyp/simon/README.md

 help of the code institute tutors, stack overflow and youtube.
 * Mentor - thank you to Seun for helping with the code for the high score function.
 * Tutors - always a great help to point you in the right direction.
 Particularly on binding clicks and touches to the same function
 * Stack overflow - to get the power button to toggle on and off I borrowed a particularly useful bit of code from here.
 It adds (or removes) a class when clicked then combines an if statement.
+Also, adding in [0] after the sound is called to make it play.
 * Memory game - my first bit of research before I started was from this [site.](https://marina-ferreira.github.io/memory-game/) It was here I took a bit of code to generate random numbers as well as being good practise for my own game.
 * Other versions of simon - I also looked to this [sight](https://github.com/beaucarnes/simon-game) to help adjust my own code a little where I needed to compare the arrays.
 * W3Schools - I got some of my own help for the help button.
+* Simon icon in title is from a website called iconfinder.

 ### Media